 In order to keep your employees engaged and to keep the communication lines open, updating questions on a regular basis is a must.
 There may be questions you want on every 15Five, in addition to questions that you change every so often.
 The question is, how do you manage questions that are already created, or delete questions that are no longer relevant?

-Edits made to questions are pushed to the current report in real time.
-If you edit the wording of a question, update the answer type, add a new question to an existing report, etc- the report will update immediately.
+Edits made to questions are pushed to the current report in real-time.
+If you edit the wording of a question, add a new question to an existing report, etc- the report will update immediately on all unsubmitted reports.

 Deactivated questions are greyed out and appear in the Inactive questions header.
 These questions were deactivated from “In every 15Five”.
 You can reactivate these questions at any time.
 When you are ready to reactivate, click the pencil and reactivate.
 Review the format, frequency, and settings before saving the changes.